kbat/docs/analysis/parallell/root.md

    ROOT::TProcessExecutor workers(nWorkers);
    // Fill the pool with work
    workers.Map(workItem, ROOT::TSeqI(nWorkers));
 ```

+{% callout "Exercise" %}

+First, run the example that is shown above.
+Then, think of a macro that you have somewhere on your laptop, and see if you can multi process it.

+{% endcallout %}

 ## TTreeProcessorMT

-ethod provides an implicit parallelisation of the reading and processing of a TTree.
-In particular, when invoking Process, the user provides a function that iterates on a subrange of the tree via a TTreeReader.
+A lot of the work that we do, involves manipulation trees.
+The `TTreeProcessorMT` method provides an implicit parallelisation of the reading and processing of a `TTree`.
+In particular, when invoking `Process`, the user provides a function that iterates on a subrange of the tree via a `TTreeReader`.
 Multiple tasks will be spawned, one for each sub-range, so that the processing of the tree is parallelised.

-Since two invocations of the user function can potentially run in parallel, the function code must be thread safe.
-The example also introduces a new class, ROOT::TThreadedObject, which makes objects thread private.
+Since two invocations of the user function can potentially run in parallel, the function code must be **thread safe** (remember the discussion on race conditions and deadlocks).
+For this, we can use, `ROOT::TThreadedObject`, which makes objects thread private.
 With the help of this class, histograms can be filled safely inside the user function and then merged at the end to get the final result.

-By means of its Process method, ROOT::TTreeProcessorMT provides a way to process the entries of a TTree in parallel.
-When invoking TTreeProcessor::Process, the user passes a function whose only parameter is a TTreeReader.
-The function iterates on a subrange of entries by using that TTreeReader.
+By means of its `Process` method, `ROOT::TTreeProcessorMT` provides a way to process the entries of a `TTree` in parallel.
+When invoking `TTreeProcessor::Process`, the user passes a function whose only parameter is a `TTreeReader`.
+The function iterates on a subrange of entries by using that `TTreeReader`.

-The implementation of ROOT::TTreeProcessorMT parallelizes the processing of the subranges, each corresponding to a cluster in the TTree.
-This is possible thanks to the use of a ROOT::TThreadedObject, so that each thread works with its own TFile and TTree objects.
+The implementation of `ROOT::TTreeProcessorMT` parallelizes the processing of the subranges, each corresponding to a cluster in the `TTree`.
+This is possible thanks to the use of a `ROOT::TThreadedObject`, so that each thread works with its own `TFile` and `TTree` objects.

+Yet again, let's give it a whirl!

 ```cpp
    // First enable implicit multi-threading globally, so that the implicit parallelisation is on.